TaylorS15/frameworked/README.md

 The app is currently in a very early stage of development.
 To bring the app to a potential v1.0.0, the following features need to be implemented:

 -   Local DB to store user progress
+-   Backend support for more frameworks
 -   More challenges
 -   Frontend functionality and design improvements (see issues)
 -   Backend improvements (see issues)
 -   Testing
 -   Improved local setup experience
+-   Exploring the possibility of backend testing of user code to give more feedback on submitted code.

 After v1.0.0, I would like to create a hosted version of the app and add more features such as: